torchbox/design-in-browser-bootstrap/README.md

 # Design In The Browser Bootstrap, Patternlab edition!

-This project provides a starting point for prototypes, with tooling and opinion on CSS and JS structure to allow for rapid development utilising Patternlab.
+This project provides a starting point for prototypes, with tooling and an opinion on CSS and JS structure to allow for rapid development utilising Patternlab ensuring all work is as transferable and as maintainable as possible.

 ## What's required